Henry Nevinson: Advocacy

 He was hired by Harper's Monthly Magazine to investigate rumours of a trade in slaves from Angola to the cocoa plantations of São Tomé.
 After a 450-mile journey inland, he uncovered a trail of people being handed over to settle debts or seized by Portuguese agents and taken in shackles to the coastal towns.
 Once there he was enraged to find that Portuguese officials "freed" them and changed their status to that of voluntary workers who agreed to go to São Tomé for five years.
 Despite ill health so severe that he feared he had been poisoned Nevinson followed the slaves' journey to São Tomé.
 He found conditions on the plantations so harsh that one in five workers died each year.
-His account was serialised in the magazine from August 1905 and published as "A Modern Slavery" by Harper and Bros in 1906.
+His account was serialised in the magazine from August 1905 and published as A Modern Slavery by Harper and Bros in 1906.

-He was also a suffragist, is one of the founders in 1907 of the Men's League for Women's Suffrage, and was later a member and Chairman of the militant Men’s Political Union for Women’s Enfranchisement.
+He was also a suffragist, is one of the founders in 1907 of the Men's League for Women's Suffrage, and was later a member and chairman of the militant Men's Political Union for Women's Enfranchisement.

 Reviewing Nevinson's book, More Changes, More Chances (1925), E. M. Forster described the book as "exciting", and noting that Nevinson had joined the British Labour Party, stated: "He has brought to the soil of his adoption something that transcends party - generosity, recklessness, a belief in conscience joined to a mistrust of principles".

 In Nancy Cunard's pamphlet Authors Take Sides on the Spanish War, Nevinson gave his support to the Spanish Republicans and stated "I detest the cruel systems of persecution and suppression now existing under Hitler in Germany, Mussolini in Italy and Stalin in Russia".

 Family

-He married Margaret Wynne Jones; and their son was the artist Christopher Nevinson.
+He married Margaret Wynne Jones; their son was the artist Christopher Nevinson.
 During their marriage he had a long term affair with Nannie Dryhurst which ended in 1912.
 Shortly after the death of his wife, Margaret, in 1933, Henry married his long-time friend and lover, fellow suffragist, Evelyn Sharp.
 He died in 1941, aged 85.